japajoe/RektLangNET/README.md

 This is a .NET wrapper for https://github.com/japajoe/volt

 # Note
-Instruction opcodes are case sensitive and MUST be lower case!
+- Instruction opcodes are case sensitive and MUST be lower case!
+- Get the native libraries (x64) for Windows and Linux from the [libs](https://github.com/japajoe/VoltLangNET/tree/main/Examples) folder.

 # Examples
 Check [here](https://github.com/japajoe/VoltLangNET/tree/main/Examples).